Captain Pugwash: Barnabas

 The most aggressive of the pirates, but in reality just as harmless.
 He is quite rebellious and grumpy, and is perhaps marginally more intelligent than Willy, the Mate or the Captain.
-He was not present in the 1997 series.
+He was not present in the 1998 series.

 Willy

 A simple sailor from Wigan.
 He appears to be the youngest crew member (apart from Tom).
-He is a gentle soul, and is against using violence.
-He does, however, have the occasional brainwave and has been the crew's saviour (admittedly sometimes more by luck than by design).
-"Just you wait till we get back to Wigan – we won't half have a tale to tell!"
+He is against using violence, and has been the crew's saviour on occasion (more by luck than by design).

 Tom the Cabin Boy

-It might be argued that without Tom, Pugwash would have been sunk long ago.
-He is the most intelligent and resourceful member of the crew, the only one who can cook and the only one who can actually sail a ship.
-Although Pugwash would never admit it, Tom's ability to think up schemes is probably the only thing that prevents him from being a total failure as a pirate.
+Tom is the most intelligent and resourceful member of the crew, the only one who can cook and the only one who can actually sail a ship.
 The rest of the crew also found they were unable to operate without Tom, after he left with the captain when the crew mutinied.
-Tom is an expert concertina player, despite this being a 19th-century anachronism for an 18th-century pirate, and part of his repertoire is "The Trumpet Hornpipe" (the Captain Pugwash theme).
+Tom is an expert concertina player, and part of his repertoire is "The Trumpet Hornpipe" (the Captain Pugwash theme).

-He was portrayed with a Home Counties accent in the first television adaptation, and with an Irish accent in the 1997 series.
+He was portrayed with a Home Counties accent in the first television adaptation, and with an Irish accent in the 1998 series.